A map of the TZ timezones of the world

 The Kwajalein zone is certainly no less than the 11 islands leased by the US on the Kwajalein atoll.
 It’s also very unlikely to be more than the Kwajalein atoll itself.
 We use the whole atoll as the extent of the zone.

 Most of Spain is easy.
 The open question concerns the Plazas de soberania.
-Clearly, Ceuta is in Africa/Ceuta, but the timezone of Melilla, Chafarinas, Peñón de Alhucemas, Peñón de Vélez de la Gomera and Isla de Alborán is unclear; we use Europe/Madrid for those.
+Clearly, Ceuta is in Africa/Ceuta, but the timezone of Melilla, Chafarinas, Peñón de Alhucemas, and Peñón de Vélez de la Gomera is unclear.
+Our base map does not have areas for the last two, and we use Africa/Ceuta for Melilla and the Chafarinas.

-The Brasil mask has been obtained by using 1) the great circle from Tabatinga to Porto Acre to divide east from west Amazonas, and 2) the Xigu and Javary rivers from the VMAP0 inwatera (inland water area) layer to divide east from west Para.
+For Brazil, we use a mask built from 1) the great circle from Tabatinga to Porto Acre to divide east from west Amazonas, and 2) the Xigu and Javary rivers from the VMAP0 inwatera (inland water area) layer to divide east from west Para.

 History: